 GOT KALE?
 Make my garlicky, lemony, kale pesto!
 It's delicious on...everything.
 Serve it with crackers at your next cocktail party, or as a gorgeous topping for grilled chicken or baked salmon.
 Or, do what I did yesterday, and stir it into steaming strands of angel hair pasta.
 Yum, yum, yum.
 The easy recipe: Read more »

 DO YOU REMEMBER the bounty of bell peppers I harvested last week?
 I turned them into Piperade.
-Folks, this fabulous (and freeze-able!)
-French/Spanish saute of peppers, onion, garlic and herbs instantly transforms everyday food into haute cuisine.
+This fabulous (and freeze-able!)
+French/Spanish saute of peppers, onion, garlic and thyme instantly transforms everyday food into haute cuisine.
 Making an omelet?
 Give it a shimmering topping of Piperade.
 Ditto for pasta, fish, chicken, and even frozen, store-bought pizza.
 The recipe: Read more »

 Kevin is an award-winning food, garden and lifestyle guru who lives in New York's Hudson Valley.
 His recipes have appeared in dozens of newspapers.
 He has contributed countless gardening articles to African Violet Magazine, Berkshire Home Style Magazine, and Garden Design Magazine.